-The rise of small, compact, agile teams, who use scrum or scrum-like methodologies has had an important mirror.
-This is the rise of large, global teams who rarely or never meet in the real world.
+The rise of small, compact, agile teams, that use scrum or scrum-like methodologies has had an important mirror.
+This is the rise of large, global teams that rarely or never meet in the real world.
 Large organizations have always had to organize globally.
 But more of us are working with virtual teams, in different offices, in different organizations, and in no office at all, but a converted bedroom in a private home.

 These are virtual teams, made of people who work together, but may never meet.
-Tools like Slack, Sharepoint, and ProjectManager.com oil the bearings of virtual collaboration.
+Tools like Slack, Sharepoint, and ProjectManager oil the bearings of virtual collaboration.
 But, regardless of location, the values that drive good teamwork don’t change.
 And, as a project manager, you need to understand them and put them into practice.

 It astonishes me how thin the various resources are on this subject.
 There is much to learn, yet we are still learning, as a human culture, how to do something so alien from the way we evolved.
-Cross cultural interactions in person are hard, but it’s nothing compared to managing them over an ADSL fiber.
+Cross-cultural interactions in person are hard, but it’s nothing compared to managing them over an ADSL fiber.

 7. Keep Learning